-It doesn’t really matter if you have dense breast tissue or not.
-But let’s back up about breast self-exams: they’re falling out of vogue and are no longer included in the USPSTF guidelines.
+Breast self-exams are no longer included in the federal guidelines.
 What matters is getting comfortable with what your breasts feel like.
-No breast feels the same, it’s like a fingerprint.
+No breast feels the same.
 What you’re looking for is a change.
 If all of a sudden you feel a ball or a mass you’ve never felt before, that’s something you need to bring to the attention of your doctor.

 A Comfortable Mammogram?

-Impressive new breast screening technologies, like breast-shaped mammogram paddles and high-speed MRIs, are helping make breast cancer testing more comfortable, accurate and convenient.Learn more
+New breast screening technologies, like breast-shaped mammogram paddles and high-speed MRIs, are helping make breast cancer testing more comfortable, accurate and convenient.Learn more